 Enjoy Sidari Minus the Hordes of Tourists

-Sidari is undoubtfully one of the most romantics spots in Corfu.
+Sidari is undoubtfully one of the most romantic spots in Corfu.
 During summer, the area turns into a popular tourist resort, thanks to the spectacular wild landscape of stunning beauty.

 When you visit Sidari, don’t forget to explore the remains of the Venetian castle and the almost unknown village of Agrafi with traditional alleys and picturesque houses.